 It's also hard to develop a serious relationship with someone if you're gone all the time.

+Lastly...during your face-to-face interview, find out how long you will be expected to maintain a certain travel regimen.
 In other words, you might have to travel 50% of the time for the first year of your job; thereafter, your travel will throttle back to 20%.

 When I was a District Sales Manager with Fleetwood I was offered a promotion to Product Sales Manager.

 The overnight travel requirement was 30-40%.
 At the time I had 4 small children at home and this much travel stretched the limits of our tolerance.